KristoferMar/Agile-Guide/README.md

 <h1>Agile-Guide</h1>

 <h2>Agile Retrospective</h2>
+The retrospective are there for us to reflect our last sprint. <br>

 Retrospective should only take around 30 minutes. <br>
 The retrospective should be consits of the following for the holder <br>